ASHBY SHOW IS AFFILIATED TO:-

 All classes in this schedule are open to exhibitors residing in any part of the United Kingdom.
 Exhibits in all classes must be the bona-fide property of the exhibitor and must be in their ownership at the date of the Show.
 The exhibitor’s name(s) on the Show entry form must be the same as on the animal registration certificate.
 In the event of the death of an exhibitor between the date of entry and the date of the Show, the executors of the deceased will be deemed to be the exhibitor.

-3. Nominations of Entries
+4. Nominations of Entries

-The name of the exhibit and all relevant details must be stated on the entry form Except in the case of Showjumping and Side-Saddle classes, no substitution of entries will be allowed after the closing date for entries.
+The name of the exhibit and all relevant details must be stated on the entry form Except in the case of Showjumping and Side-Saddle classes.
+NO SUBSTITUTION OF ENTRIES WILL BE ALLOWED AFTER THE CLOSING DATE FOR ENTRIES.

-4. Cancellation of Classes
+5. Cancellation of Classes

 The Society reserves the right to amalgamate or cancel classes or sections in the event of there being insufficient entries.
 Entry fees for classes cancelled by the Society will be refunded.

 Admission to the Show will be by Vehicle Pass, colour coded for the appropriate entrance and fixed to the windscreen in a prominent position.
 The number of admission tickets sent to exhibitors will vary depending on the number of animals exhibited.
 NO CARS WILL BE ALLOWED TO PARK IN THE HORSE BOX FIELD.